FAQ

 How do I find my pattern PDF?
 Will you email it to me?

-Pattern PDFs are not emailed to you, they are downloaded by you anytime you like after payment!
+My patterns are not emailed, they are downloaded by you anytime you like after payment!
 Yay!
 No waiting.
 Etsy sends automatic email receipts which include handy download links for you.
 Your patterns are also backed up on Etsy.com, and can be found by logging in with a browser and checking under your purchase history.

 Guest purchases: If you purchased without logging in, the only way to access guest purchases is through your email receipt.
 Guest purchases will not show in your Etsy account unless you link them.
 It’s easy.